 Helma Brandlmaier has been working for WWF International on forest issues since 2001 and has coordinated global advocacy and campaign activities on forest and paper issues during her 15 years of work within WWF.
 Prior to WWF Ms Brandlmaier has worked for the New South Wales Government, Australia, co-ordinating regional multistakeholder negotiations on forest issues.
 She also worked with sustainable forestry and community projects in Oregon, US.
 Ms Brandlmaier has studied Political Science at the University of Vienna and at the University of California, Berkeley.
 She is also a certified mediator and has expertise in environmental conflict resolution and cross-cultural communication.
 Helma has been proactively engaged in making the NGO paper vision a reality and represents WWF in the Steering Committee of the Environmental Paper Network.

-Monika Nolle is based in Germany and is on the European EPN’s steering committee.
+Monika Nolle is based in Germany and is on the EPN’s steering committee.
 She has worked on environmental, forest and human rights issues since 1987, when she founded ARA together with about 25 students.
 Global education and campaigns for fair, reduced and sustainable consumption/production are main fields of her activities.
 She is one of the initiators of the German paper network “Papierwende”.
-When she’s not working for ARA or steering the EEPN, she hikes through the forests with her dog, reads, cooks, enjoys life with her big family and friends.
-Her favourite thing about our Global Paper Vision is that this manifest with 140 supporting NGOs shows that we are a strong global network with a lot of energy to reform the paper world.
+When she’s not working for ARA or steering the EPN, she hikes through the forests with her dog, reads, cooks, enjoys life with her big family and friends.
+Her favourite thing about our Global Paper Vision is that this manifesto with 140 supporting NGOs shows that we are a strong global network with a lot of energy to reform the paper world.

-Peg Putt lives in Australia and is on the steering committee of EPN Europe.
+Peg Putt lives in Australia and is on the steering committee of the EPN.
 She is CEO of Markets For Change, has campaigned 35 years for forests, and is on the Tasmanian Honour Roll of Women for Service to the Environment.
 She was a Greens Party MP from 1993-2008 and Leader for 10 years.
 Peg now works internationally on forests and climate.
 She was a defendant in the infamous but unsuccessful case brought by Gunns Ltd against leading Tasmanian environmentalists during their failed attempt to build a huge pulp mill there.
 When not campaigning for forests she plays with her young grandson.
 She loves that Global Paper Vision urges that endangered forests and high conservation value forests not be logged.

-Peter Gerhardt is based in Germany and is on the European steering commitee.
+Peter Gerhardt is based in Germany and is on the steering commitee.
 He has been an activist and campaigner since 1996 with focus on international social and environmental issues.
 Peter conducted successful campaigns that linked transnational cooperations like Procter&Gamble, IKEA, Aracruz or Asia Pulp and Paper to environmental destruction.
 He is the director of denkhausbremen, an organisation that works to ensure a fair distribution of the global resources.
 When he is not working or steering the EPN he likes to survive in that lovely chaos created by family and friends.
 His favourite thing about the Global Paper Vision is that the Vision is challenging wasteful paper consumption.

-Richard Wainwright is based in England and is on the European EPN’s steering committee.
+Richard Wainwright is based in England and is on the EPN’s steering committee.
 He has worked on environmental and human rights issues since 2000.
 He is the communications manager for Fern, an organisation that works to ensure human rights and forest-related issues are part of EU policy making.
-When he’s not working for the Fern or steering the EEPN, he reads, writes, travels, parents and enjoys the world.
+When he’s not working for the Fern or steering the EPN, he reads, writes, travels, parents and enjoys the world.
 His favourite thing about our Global Paper Vision is the vast number of signatories, showing that a wide variety of disparate organisations all agree on where the paper industry should be going.